Mobile Automation using Selendroid (Part-I):

 Tips:

-#4) Open the command prompt over Windows
+#4) Open the command prompt in Windows

-E.g. java –jar selendroid-standalone-0.15.0-with-dependencies.jar -aut selendroid-test-app-0.8.0.apk
+E.g., java –jar selendroid-standalone-0.15.0-with-dependencies.jar -aut selendroid-test-app-0.8.0.apk

-Or java –jar selendroid-standalone-0.15.0-with-dependencies.jar
+Or, java –jar selendroid-standalone-0.15.0-with-dependencies.jar

 APK File: selendroid-test-app-0.8.0.apk

-e.g. http://localhost:4444/wd/hub/status
+E.g., http://localhost:4444/wd/hub/status

-#5) Inspecting the APK’s
+#5) Inspecting the APKs

-E.g: http://localhost:4444/inspector
+E.g., http://localhost:4444/inspector

-Or you can always use uiautomatorviewer to find the objects from the application under test.
+You can also use “uiautomatorviewer” to find objects from the app under test.
+The default path for this tool is:

 C:Usersadminandroid-sdkstools